Eraden/axon/README.md

 Axon will create for you additional files:

 * `conf/database.yml` - database connection data
+* `db/order.yml` - describe which files should be executed and in which order
 * `src/db/init.h` - header for database connection initialize
 * `src/db/init.c` - source for parsing and perform database connection